Pomerac, Otaheite Apple or Jamaican Apple: Benefits, Recipes and More!

 Pomerac is a tasty seasonal fruit in T&T, Jamaica and the wider Caribbean.
-It is beautiful, bright red when ripe, and has soft, white flesh that has a similar texture to apple.
-That’s why it is also called Otaheite apple and Jamaican apple.
+It is pear-shaped with vibrant red skin and soft, white flesh.
+The texture is similar to apples and can be eaten in the same way without peeling.

-If you enjoy learning more about tropical fruits, check out these posts on caimite (star apple), chenet (spanish lime) and barbadine (giant granadilla).
+Of course, if you love learning about tropical fruits, check out these on caimite (star apple), chenet (spanish lime) and barbadine (giant granadilla).

 What is pomerac